k8ssandra/k8ssandra/docs/content/en/docs/getting-started/_index.md

 Right now, you're limited to interacting with your Cassandra node within the K8s cluster using `kubectl` commands which is a pretty severe limitation.
 To enable external access for applications as well as enable access to K8ssandra features like Grafana dashboards, the Reaper Repair UI, and the Stargate GraphQL playground, you'll need to configure Ingress.
 In this section we'll upgrade your existing K8ssandra installation to support Ingress using a Traefik Helm chart.

 {{% alert title="Tip" color="success" %}}
-Kubernetes Ingress configuration can be a complicated topic.
+Kubernetes Ingress configuration is a complicated topic.
 Really all that is happening in this upgrade is that a set of external URIs and ports are being mapped to internal Kubernetes resources.
 It's not necessary to understand all of the configuration particulars in order to successfully complete this section.
 {{% /alert %}}

 To upgrade K8ssandra: